 Relieved, the Carlton contacted the Kafkas, informed the couple of the pest control company’s findings, and wished the couple luck.
 The Kafkas weren’t satisfied, though, and vowed to use every possible online outlet to educate the world about Carlton’s bed bug situation.

-Feeling helpless against the spurious claims, Carlton Hotel owners decided a defamation lawsuit was their only recourse.
-Papers were filed and now the Carlton and Kafkas are duking it out in an Illinois court.
+Feeling helpless against the spurious claims, Carlton Hotel owners decided that a defamation lawsuit was their only recourse.
+Lawyers filed papers and now the parties’ legal horns are locked.

 Reputation Management: A More Economic, Business-Friendly Option?